 We will use similar technique to solve the Oriented-Consecutive $1$'s Problem.
 In fact we will reduce the Oriented-Consecutive $1$'s Problem to the standard Consecutive $1$'s Problem, but we will assume that all the restrictions of the form $(S_i, b_i)$, where $b_i = 2$, appear at the end.
 That is, if for some $i$ we have $b_i=2$, then for all $j\geq i$ we will have $b_j=2$.
 We present Algorithm~\ref{algoPQtree} for solving the Oriented-Consecutive $1$'s Problem and the following result proves that the correctness of the algorithm.

 \begin{claim} If we assume that $b_i=2$ implies $b_j = 2$ for all $j\geq i$, then Algorithm~\ref{algoPQtree} is a correct algorithm for the Oriented-Consecutive $1$'s Problem.
-In fact all the valid ordering are stored in the PQ-tree $T$. \end{claim}
+In fact all the valid ordering are stored in the PQ-tree $T$ and the amortized running time of the algorithm is linear. \end{claim}